mobie/mobie.github.io/specs/mobie_spec.md

 		- `parameters`: Parameters of the affine transformation, using the BigDataViewer convention.
 Contains a list of numbers.
 		- `sources`: The sources this transformation is applied to.
 Contains a list of strings.
 		- `timepoints`: The valid timepoints for this transformation.
 If none is given, the transformation is valid for all timepoints.
 Contains a list of integers.
-	- `autoGrid`: Arange a list of soures in grid.
+	- `grid`: Arrange multiple sources in a grid by offseting sources with a grid spacing.
 The fields `sources` and `tableDataLocation` are required.
+		- `positions`: Grid positions for the sources.
+If not specified, the sources will be arranged in a square grid.
+If given, must have the same length as `sources`.
+Contains a list of arrays.
 		- `sources`: The sources for the grid.
 The outer list specifies the grid posititions, the inner list the sources per grid position.
 Contains a list of arrays.
 		- `tableDataLocation`: Location of the table directory for this grid view, relative to the dataset root directory.
 		- `timepoints`: The valid timepoints for this transformation.
 If none is given, the transformation is valid for all timepoints.
 Contains a list of integers.